Mass Effect 2: Production

 Since the Mass Effect series was envisioned as a trilogy from its inception, work on Mass Effect 2 started shortly before the original Mass Effect was released.
-The game was initially developed exclusively for the Microsoft Windows and Xbox 360 platforms with the same level of dedication.
+The game was initially developed exclusively for the Windows and Xbox 360 platforms with support provided by Microsoft Game Studios, focusing to have the same level of dedication.
 As a result, each version features different user interfaces and controls.
 Like its predecessor, Mass Effect 2 was built using Epic Games' Unreal Engine 3 in conjunction with a framework that BioWare specifically developed for the Mass Effect games.
 As most of these Mass Effect technologies were already developed in the first game, the development team focused on adding new content and perfecting new features rather than creating them from scratch.
 Technical improvements included better memory management, larger textures, a higher frame rate, and better lighting scenarios.
 According to Hudson, "I actually can't think of an aspect of the game that we haven't overhauled and made 100% better."

 Mass Effect 2 contains voices from 90 voice actors who play 546 characters and speak over 25,000 lines of dialogue.
 Voice recording for the game took twice as long as the original Mass Effect.
 The Unreal Engine 3's Matinee tool, allowing developers to animate characters during cinematics, was integrated into BioWare's digital acting and conversation technology.
 As Hudson explained, "Our writers write into a dialogue editor and that becomes fused with the way that you end up seeing many different pieces of Matinee play out in combination when you have a conversation with characters."
 Another Unreal Engine 3 technology, Kismet, was used for scripting how levels or enemies would respond to a particular action.
 After using it on the first Mass Effect game, the game's programmers were already familiar with Unreal Engine 3, so they did not need to communicate with Epic Games for support constantly.